Starlink: Satellite hardware

 The internet communication satellites were expected to be smallsats, 100 to 500 kg in mass, and were intended to be in low Earth orbit (LEO) at an altitude of approximately 1100 km, according to early public releases of information in 2015.
 The first significant deployment of 60 satellites was in May 2019, with each satellite weighing 227 kg.
 SpaceX decided to place the satellites at a relatively low 550 km due to concerns associated with space debris from failures or low fuel in the space environment, as well as letting them use fewer satellites than were initially needed.
-Initial plans forecasted in January 2015 were for the constellation to be made up of approximately 4,000 cross-linked satellites; more than twice as many operational satellites as were in orbit in January 2015.
+Initial plans forecast in January 2015 were for the constellation to be made up of approximately 4,000 cross-linked satellites; more than twice as many operational satellites as were in orbit in January 2015.

 The satellites employ optical inter-satellite links and phased array beam-forming and digital processing technologies in the Ku and Ka microwave bands (super high frequency [SHF] to extremely high frequency [EHF]), according to documents filed with the U.S. FCC.
 While specifics of the phased array technologies have been disclosed as part of the frequency application, SpaceX enforced confidentiality regarding details of the optical inter-satellite links.
 Early satellites were launched without laser links.
 The inter-satellite laser links were successfully tested in late 2020.